MRAA & NMMA COVID-19 Retail Reopening Guidelines

 Marine Retail Operations: On May 20, boat dealerships were included on the list of essential businesses that may open however they must operate following strict provisions, found here.

 New Jersey entered Phase 2 on June 15.
 Non-essential retail businesses are allowed in-store operations at 50% capacity while following sanitizing and social distancing guidelines.
 Additional retail phase 2 guidelines are found here.
-Governor Murphy announced on June 29 that the current reopening restrictions will remain in place for the time being.
+Governor Murphy announced on June 29 that the current reopening restrictions are paused until further notice.

 Marine Retail Operations: Retailers are permitted to be open with limitations of 25% occupancy.
 Safe practices for employers can be found here.
 Read retail specific guidance here.